riozebratubo/chaffchief/README.md

 ![](https://img.shields.io/badge/Platforms-Arduino,%20Android-orange?style=flat-square)
 ## Introduction

-ChaffChief is designed to be a full-featured firmware & apps package that provides the functionalities of a small fluid bed coffee roaster that executes users defined profiles with precision.
+ChaffChief is designed to be a full-featured firmware & apps package that provides the functionalities of a small fluid bed coffee roaster using an air popcorn popper, executing user-defined profiles with precision.

 To use ChaffChief, you need a machine setup and an app.